smakinson/cosmic-arkish/README.md

 ###Things to look into that I didnt think about upfront

 * Is it possible to have a Library item that is dragged to the stage use my typescript class directly in the same manner it worked with Actionscript?

+The intended home for the finished game is on my personal site: http://smakinson.github.io

+###Game Play:

+####Keyboard Option
+Use the arrow keys to fire at meteors and move the saucer and the spacebar to beam up the aliens.

+####Phone or tablet Option
+My intent is to build an app or a webpage that can be used on a phone to control the game on my website.
+I will fill in the details here once I know what they are.